About Prolotherapy offers the following resources for those wanting to explore prolotherapy further...

 Stem cell therapy for hip degeneration

-As early as 2004, researchers began to make the connection between bone marrow stem cell therapy and the possible re-growing of damaged bone.
+As early as 2004, researchers began to make the connection between stem cell injection therapy and the possible re-growing of damaged bone.
 They speculated on previous research that showed bone marrow implanted into a necrotic lesion of the femoral head had benefits in treating bone death in the hip.
 For this reason, they studied the implantation of autologous bone-marrow mononuclear cells in a necrotic lesion of the femoral head to determine the effect on the clinical symptoms and the stage and volume of osteonecrosis.1

 In other words, they aspirated bone marrow stem cells and patched them into bone defects in hip bones.
 Their results were remarkable.
 In the 13 patients they studied with advanced bone defects in the thigh bone’s femoral head, they found that after twenty-four months, there was a significant reduction in pain and in joint symptoms.